-The American Express Platinum Card is the prime candidate for those looking to enjoy the benefits of Priority Pass.
-That's because the Platinum Card comes with a Priority Pass Select Membership, which grants you and a guest unlimited visits to airport lounges worldwide for free.
+The American Express Platinum Card and American Express Business Platinum Card are the prime candidates for those looking to enjoy the benefits of Priority Pass.
+That's because these cards come with a Priority Pass Select Membership, which grants you and a guest unlimited visits to airport lounges worldwide for free.

 This is by far the most powerful Priority Pass membership.
-Bear in mind that you can't even purchase this membership if you wanted to – the only way to get it in Canada is via the Platinum Card.
-For an effective annual fee of $299 the first year and $499 afterwards (taking into account the Platinum Card's $200 annual travel credit), this can be an excellent value proposition if you can make use of Priority Pass lounges often enough.
+Bear in mind that you can't even purchase this membership if you wanted to – the only way to get it in Canada is via the Platinum Card or Business Platinum Card.
+For annual fees of $499 (taking into account the Platinum Card's $200 annual travel credit), this can be an excellent value proposition if you can make use of Priority Pass lounges often enough.

 To enroll in Priority Pass once you've gotten your Platinum Card, simply call the number on the back of your phone and ask to be enrolled.
 Your Priority Pass membership card will then be shipped to you in 7–10 business days.
 If you were to cancel your Platinum Card, many reports indicate that unfortunately your Priority Pass membership gets cancelled immediately.